-Life Assurance is an assurance policy that pays out a sum of money on the death of the insured individual.
-As with all assurance policies, you pay a premium based on the risk you present.
+Life Assurance is an insurance policy that pays out a sum of money on the death of the insured individual.
+As with all insurance policies, you pay a premium based on the risk you present.
 In return for this monthly premium, you receive the peace of mind that, should you die during the term of the policy, the loved ones you leave behind will receive a lump sum to help to secure their financial future.

 Most people will take out a policy like this to: